 Last January, in the central Chinese city of Wuhan, a 61-year-old man became the first person to die from a mysterious new illness that had emerged in the city.

-His was the first confirmed death from what became known as COVID-19; a virus that has now killed nearly two million people and continues to ravage communities across the world.
+His was the first confirmed death from what became known as COVID-19; a virus that has now killed more than two and a half million people and continues to ravage communities across the world.

 Victims of the contagious disease are often dying in isolation, without their families and friends by their side.
 And across the world, many of the bereaved are being robbed of the chance of a final goodbye and the comfort of a funeral.

 The people we have profiled here are from all walks of life, representing just a few of the faces and names behind the staggering death toll.

 They include a doctor in the Philippines who could have had a comfortable life in the capital but instead opted to work in one of the archipelago’s most remote provinces, a Melbourne bus driver with a passion for fun and cricket, an Indonesian tax consultant who sewed her daughter’s wedding dress, a former chef who defended workers’ rights in Italy, and “a legend” in the Pakistani community in the United States.

 We would like to add more names to this list.
 If you know of anyone whose story you think we should tell, please get in touch with Kate Mayberry at the following email: email@example.com.